How to Sight in a Rifle Scope Presented by Larry Potterfield | MidwayUSA Gunsmithing

 What is the first step in sighting in a rifle scope?

 The first step is bore sighting at 25 yards.
-With the bolt removed, look down the bore to center the bullseye, then adjust the scope's crosshairs to the target center without moving the rifle.
+With the bolt removed, look down the bore to align the reticle with the bullseye, then adjust the scope turrets to match the reticle to the bullseye without moving the rifle.

-What is the final step for zeroing a rifle scope?
+What is the recommended distance for final zeroing a rifle scope?

 Related News